dvargas2013/MainPythons/README.md

 **DayOfTheWeek** - will give you Monday,Tuesday, ... etc., according to month, day, year given
 **MoonPhase** - will tell you how much percent starting from new moon
 **timer** - context manager that will time how much the block runs
-**maxtime_computation** - using an infinate generator and an online calculation method will return around maxtime seconds
+**maxtime_computation** - using an infinite generator and an online calculation method will return around maxtime seconds
 **function_time** - timeit.timeit wrapper. calculates iterations/second
 **QuickThread** - starts a thread with the function you pass on.